-So, you’d like to conquer the Pipeline Challenge solo?
+Want to go solo?
 Nice one!
-Before you press that register button here are a few things you need to be aware of..
+Before you press that register button here are a few things you need to be aware of…

-You’ll probably be first to leave each morning.
-This should allow you to reach camp by sunset so long as you can maintain a minimum average speed of 15 km/hr.
-Day two and four are approx. 184km and 172 km respectively so please ensure you can maintain this speed over long distances before registering as a soloist.
-Day Five, while short, is challenging in terms of elevation and fatigue.
+You’ll probably be the first to leave each morning.
+This should allow you to reach camp by sunset so long as you maintain a minimum average speed of 15 km/hr.
+Days two and four are approx. 184km and 172 km respectively so please ensure you can maintain this speed over long distances before registering as a soloist.
+Day Five, while short, is challenging regarding elevation and fatigue.
 We recommend you incorporate hills and riding on consecutive days into your training regime.

 You can participate as a Soloist in one of two ways:

 1) Be self-sufficient.
-This means having your own support vehicle and driver.
+This means providing your own support vehicle and driver.

 We recommend all soloists leave camp carrying as much water as is comfortable.
-We will be placing water stops every 30-40 kms for our event-supported soloists.
+We will be placing water stops approx. every 30 kms for our event-supported soloists.

-If you have any questions regarding registering as a soloist please give Mark or Erica a call on 08 9300 2677.
+You might be doing it solo, but you aren't doing it alone.
+If you have any questions regarding registering as a soloist please call Mark or Erica on 08 9300 2677.